graysky2/crosstool-ng_for_distcc/README.md

 # crosstool-ng_for_distcc
-Build your own toolchain with crosstool-ng for Arch ARM volunteers to help build x86_64 stuff.
+Use Arch ARM volunteers to help build x86_64 stuff.

-## Real speed gains compiling x86-64 can be realized with ARM volunteers
+## Rationale: speed gains compiling x86-64 can be realized with ARM volunteers
 The following examples illustrate that real and additive gains can be realized when compiling x86-64 code using up to 2 RPi4B in the distcc cluster.
 The two compile tasks shown below used a x86-64 host alone, then the x86-64 host with 1x RPi4, then the x86-64 host with 2x RPi4s.

 * mars was an Intel i7-4790k (quad core) running Arch Linux (x86_64).